jrgrant/hass_ids_hyyp/README.md

 **Version 1.2.1**
 - Fixed a bug where the "Panel" showed disarmed even though the state attribute for the panel showed a "Stay Armed" name.
 This is a limitation of the home assistant alarm control panel entity.
 The control panel state attribute has been reverted and no longer has detailed names in the .status attribute.
-- The status and name of the armed mode is now contained within a new sensor "sensor.[site]_[partition]_armed_status" and will display the various states e.g.  "Stay Arm 1" or "Stay Arm 2", disarmed etc.
+- The status and name of the armed mode is now contained within a new sensor `sensor.[site]_[partition]_armed_status` and will display the various states e.g.  "Stay Arm 1" or "Stay Arm 2", disarmed etc.

 **Version 1.2.0**